From the Diary of a Kitchen Goddess: Heavenly Ambrosia Salad

 A Sweet Beginning

 For breakfast, Esperanza and I sat at the table on the patio to eat big bowls of granola soaked in soy milk and honey, topped with fresh strawberries and ripe bananas.
-The taste of fresh strawberries in the morning sweetens the entire day for me, and adding to it fresh carrot juice gave us the energy we needed to accomplish everything we set out to do.
+The taste of fresh strawberries in the morning sweetens the entire day for me, and adding fresh carrot juice gave us the energy we needed to accomplish everything we wanted to do today.
 After such a pleasurable morning feast we began to prepare for our magical evening festivities.

 Fresh strawberries make everything naturally sweet